Union for men’s national team takes issue with Cordeiro

 The U.S. women’s team won back to back World Cup titles over the period, while the men failed to make the field for the 2018 World Cup in Russia.

-The men’s national team contract expires at the end of 2019.
+The men’s national team contract expired at the end of 2018.
 The union said in its statement that it is awaiting a response “to our proposal that would pay the men a fair share of all of the revenue they generate and would provide equal pay to the USMNT and USWNT players.”

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports